TiroTypeworks/TiroTools/Builder/README.md

 ---

-`autohinting` control the TTF and OTF autohinting options.
+`autohinting:` control the TTF and OTF autohinting options.
 It currently supports to subkeys, `ttfautohint` and `psautohint`, ech accepts a `disable` key to disable the respective autohinter, e.g.:

 ```yaml
 autohinting: